google/fonts/ofl/bigshouldersdisplay/upstream_info.md

 1. **Commit hash correction**: The recorded commit hash `41153e6` should likely be updated to `465a9c592f06d493841b35dca5d248c8142b75f8` to match the actual commit used for the v2.000 update.
 The file path in METADATA.pb (`Big-Shoulders/fonts/variable/display/BigShouldersDisplay[wght].ttf`) only exists at the later commit.
 2. **Relationship to parent family**: Big Shoulders Display is a derivative of the parent Big Shoulders family (same upstream repo, different optical size slice).
 The parent family uses commit `8ba99c9` (HEAD of master), while Big Shoulders Display uses an older commit from 2021.

+## Correction (2026-05-28) — override config source path

+**Model**: Claude Opus 4.8

+fontc_crater reported `missing source '../Big-Shoulders/sources/BigShoulders.glyphs'` for the xotypeco/big_shoulders monorepo.
+The override `config.yaml` used paths prefixed with `../`, which the build harness resolves relative to the repository root and therefore escape the checkout.
+For this family the repo-escaping `../` prefix was removed and the `.glyphs` source name was corrected to the underscored form present at the pinned commit: `Big-Shoulders/sources/Big_Shoulders.glyphs` (verified present at the pinned commit `41153e6`).
+The recipe output paths were made repo-root-relative likewise.
+The pinned commit is unchanged.

+A local gftools-builder smoke-test of the corrected config built the variable TTFs successfully (RC=0), confirming the path fix is sufficient.